amisfa/amisfa.github.io/_posts/2020-12-27-redisLampp.md

 ---
 layout: post
-title: HOW TO INSTALL REDIS EXTENSION ON LAMPP (UBUNTU)
+title: how to install redis extension on lampp (UBUNTU)
 ---

 First you should run these commands in terminal and install these packages: